deankoch/UYRW_data/markdown/rswat.md

 }
 ```

-wrapper for various methods to load SWAT+ files into memory and/or
+wrapper for methods to load SWAT+ config files into memory and/or return
-return them as dataframes
+them as dataframes

 ``` r
 rswat_open = function(fname=character(0), reload=FALSE, simplify=TRUE, quiet=FALSE)